mattdot/basehuman/README.md

 [![Build Status](https://travis-ci.org/mattdot/basehuman.svg?branch=master)](https://travis-ci.org/mattdot/basehuman)

+	BaseHuman is pre-release and the vocabulary will be changed before v1, breaking compatibility with the current version.
+The current version can be used to evaluate the library, but should not be used in production at this time.

 # Overview
 *BaseHuman* uses words instead of digits to encode large numbers in a human-readable and rememberable way.
 By using words from the user's language, *BaseHuman* can use bases up to 8192 and encode very large numbers in just a couple words.